Jammy2211/PyAutoLens/docs/installation/conda.rst

     pip install --upgrade pip

-The latest version of **PyAutoLens** is installed via pip as follows (specifying the version as shown below ensures the installation has clean dependencies, and we assume ``numba`` and ``llvmlite`` were successfully installed when creating the ``conda`` environment above, see `here <https://pyautolens.readthedocs.io/en/latest/installation/troubleshooting.html>`_ for more details):
+The latest version of **PyAutoLens** is installed via pip as follows (specifying the version as shown below ensures the installation has clean dependencies):

 .. code-block:: bash

-    pip install autolens==2022.03.30.1 --ignore-installed numba llvmlite
+    pip install autolens==2022.03.30.1

 You may get warnings which state something like: